Supplement: ODE Plugin Explanation¶

 const int numTriangles = mesh->numTriangles();

-// Gets a reference to the total number of triangles within the Mesh object.
+// Get total number of triangles in Mesh object.

 for(int i=0; i < numTriangles; ++i){